epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 The easiest way to perform this is to use TOPCAT:

-* From TOPCAT, send the above query to the MPC service (or do it in the VESPA portal and SAMP the result table to TOPCAT)
+* From TOPCAT, send the above query to the MPC service (or do it in the VESPA portal, then SAMP the result table to TOPCAT)
 * In TOPCAT, grab the whole table from spectro\_asteroids - check that you're not limited in number of answers ("Max Rows" field):

 ``
-(SELECT * FROM spectro\_asteroids.epn_core WHERE ("target_class" LIKE '%asteroid%')
+(SELECT * FROM spectro_asteroids.epn_core WHERE ("target_class" LIKE '%asteroid%')
 ``

 * In TOPCAT, from the Join menu: run a Pair match between the two tables.
 Use: algorithm = Exact Value; Matched Value = target_name in both cases; Match Selection = All matches (to retrieve all available spectra)